In this article, we’re going to cover everything you need to know about working with brands on sponsored posts…

 There are a few things to keep in mind when it comes to working with brands.
 I’m sure many bloggers have different experiences, but this is what I’ve learned from mine.

-My very first brand offer came in when I had been blogging for just a month and had less than 1,000 followers on social media.
-They offered me free product and I gladly accepted.
+My very first brand offer came in when I had been blogging for a short time and had a very small social following.
+They offered me a free product and I accepted.

-But sponsored work is hard work.
+But sponsored work is still work.
 Don’t sell yourself short.

-No matter how great your writing may be or how many followers you have, some companies just won’t be interested in working with a blogger or influencer…and that’s okay.
+No matter how great your writing may be or how many followers you have, some companies just won’t be interested…and that’s okay.